hyperledger/iroha-2-docs/src/api/config/glossary.md

 # Glossary

 This page contains explanations of some types and topics shared across multiple configuration parameters.

 ## Numeric Types

+[//]:
+  #
-Explain the limitations of different numeric types, like `u8` and `u64`.
+  'TODO Explain the limitations of different numeric types, like `u8` and `u64`.'

 ## Type - Duration

 Duration might be specified in two ways:

 - As a Number, which will be considered an amount in milliseconds
 - As a String, which will be parsed as a human_readable duration string